 His contributions have enabled the development of supercritical carbon dioxide and water solvent systems to replace traditional organic solvents at the industrial scale.
-Away from the lab, as Foreign Secretary and Vice-president of the Royal Society, he works to represent and further the impact of UK science around the world.
+Away from the lab, as Foreign Secretary and Vice-president of the Royal Society from 2011-16, he worked to represent and to further the impact of UK and Commonwealth science around the world.
+He has championed collaboration between chemists and chemical engineers.
+He is a Foreign Member of the Russian Academy of Sciences and Associate Fellow of the Ethiopian Academy of Sciences.

 Martyn is widely recognised thanks to his participation in a series of YouTube videos, The Periodic Table of Videos.
 This popular science project introduces the general public to the chemical elements of the periodic table.
 He received a knighthood in 2015 — the culmination of his pursuit of excellence in research, his service as an ambassador for UK science and his public outreach work.